opensearch-project/opensearch-js/USER_GUIDE.md

     // Must return a Promise that resolve to an AWS.Credentials object.
     // This function is used to acquire the credentials when the client start and
     // when the credentials are expired.
+    // The Client will refresh the Credentials only when they are expired.
-    // Credentials.refreshPromise is used instead to refresh the credentials
+    // With AWS SDK V2, Credentials.refreshPromise is used when available to refresh the credentials.
-    // when availabe (aws sdk v2)

-    // Example with aws sdk V3:
+    // Example with AWS SDK V3:
-    getCredentials: defaultProvider(),
+    getCredentials: async () => {
+      // Any other method to acquire a new Credentials object can be used. const credentialsProvider = defaultProvider();
+      return credentialsProvider();
+    },

-    // Or with v2 for example:
+    // Example with AWS SDK V2:
     getCredentials: () =>
       new Promise((resolve, reject) => {
+        // Any other method to acquire a new Credentials object can be used.
         AWS.config.getCredentials((err, credentials) => {
           if (err) {
             reject(err);